davidwrede/chef-web-docs-1/step_resource/step_resource_deploy_recipe_uses_ssh_wrapper.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_deploy_recipe_uses_ssh_wrapper

-To write a recipe that uses an |ssh| wrapper:
+To write a recipe that uses an SSH wrapper:

 #.
 Create a file in the ``cookbooks/COOKBOOK_NAME/files/default`` directory that is named ``wrap-ssh4git.sh`` and which contains the following: